Adapt Before Comparison: A New Perspective on Cross-Domain Few-Shot Segmentation

 \section{Discussion}

-\paragraph{Benchmark and Datasets} In addition to the demonstrated need to complement mIoU with FB-IoU, there are a few more points to consider.
+\textbf{Benchmark and Datasets} In addition to the demonstrated need to complement mIoU with FB-IoU, there are a few more points to consider.
 First, we agree with the suggestion \cite{dam} to differentiate between \textit{cross-dataset} and \textit{cross-domain} few-shot segmentation.
 FSS-1000\cite{fss1000} from the CD-FSS benchmark is classified as \textit{cross-dataset} and is hence useful to understand performance in domains where conventional FSS methods also perform well, but the underwater-dataset SUIM\cite{suim} used in \cite{rtd} is more appropriate to consider for pure CD-FSS.
 Second, the benchmark includes Deepglobe, specifically \cite{pat} the Land Cover Classification Dataset. \cref{fig:deepglobes} illustrates that this dataset is improperly annotated, limiting the expressiveness of performance measure.
-Even though we outperform previous work on Deepglobe, we suggest to find a properly annotated sattelite image segmentation alternative for future work. \paragraph{Source Domain} Our method does not use any dataset for training, yet we refrain from calling it zero-source or source-free to avoid confusion.
+Even though we outperform previous work on Deepglobe, we suggest to find a properly annotated sattelite image segmentation alternative for future work.

+\textbf{Source Domain} Our method does not use any dataset for training, yet we refrain from calling it zero-source or source-free to avoid confusion.
 ImageNet is the source domain of the pretrained backbone.
 While previous CD-FSS research also uses ImageNet weights, they declare only \textit{their} training domain, i.e. PASCAL or COCO, as the source domain.
 It might be technically valid since the segmentation network does not see images from ImageNet.
 However, they suggest misleadingly that the primary challenge lies in bridging the domain gap between e.g. PASCAL and SUIM, neglecting the pivotal role of ImageNet-based features in semantic information transfer.
-Our results, powered by the backbone features alone, underscore the necessity to acknowledge this across related works. \paragraph{Limitations and Future Work} By removing the learning of a segmentation network, we intend to expose the fundamental problem in cross-domain few-shot segmentation and show that it should be addressed by test-time task adaption.
-However, we do not see our method as a final solution for CD-FSS.
-As it adapts features vector-wise, it does not learn the scene-level semantic context which is commonly seen as a key for semantic segmentation.
-While it is out of scope of this work, we believe that if our findings are addressed appropriately, reintroducing the training on source segmentation tasks could improve performance in future work.
+Our results, powered by the backbone features alone, underscore the necessity to acknowledge this across related works.